-- Operating revenues for fiscal year 2023 were \$35.37 million, a \$2.78 million increase over fiscal year 2022.
-This was primarily the result of higher water consumption by the Authority's customers due to the extremely hot and dry summer. - Operating expenses for fiscal year 2023 were \$29.6 million, a \$1.6 million (6%) increase over fiscal year 2022.
-The main increases in expenses over last year was from the additional water purchased to meet the increased demand from summer usage.
-Operations and Maintenance expenses also experienced a considerable increase over the last fiscal year due to the increased costs of chemicals and supplies.
-These increases were partially offset by a decrease in Sewer Treatment expense and Health Benefits. - Plant, Property, and Equipment, before depreciation for the fiscal year 2023 increased by \$2.71 million over the fiscal year 2022.
+- Operating Revenues for the fiscal year 2024 were \$35.74 million, a \$.37 million increase over fiscal year 2023.
+Water and Sewer charges remained steady.
+Most of this increase was from Developer Contributions.
+The Authority received \$.682 million from one developer this year as progress on the water storage tank being built continues. - Operating Expenses for fiscal year 2024 were \$30.72 million, a \$1.06 million (4%) increase over fiscal year 2023.
+Personnel costs increased \$1.15 million due to higher health care costs, increased pension contributions, and contractual raises.
+Operations and Maintenance costs also saw a drastic increase of \$.41 million due to the higher costs of chemicals and supplies. - Plant, Property, and Equipment, before depreciation for the fiscal year 2024 increased by \$4 million over the fiscal year 2023.
 This increase included capital expenditures to improve the Authority's sewer collection system and the water distribution and treatment facilities to make its infrastructure more reliable and resilient.
-The ongoing sewer relinings and manhole rehabilitations have resulted in lower sewer treatment costs and are examples of how investing in the infrastructure saves the Authority money. - The Authority made a funding contribution to its OPEB irrevocable trust increasing its Fiduciary Net Position for FY 2023 by \$.267 million over fiscal year 2022 raising Total Net Position to \$8.97 million. - Overall debt decreased by \$3.5 million (11%) from the previous year.
-No new debt was added and four NJIB Loans from 2003 fully matured during the fiscal year. - Net pension liability for the fiscal year 2023 increased by \$2.14 million over the fiscal year 2022.
-Deferred outflows related to pensions increased \$.06 million while deferred inflows related to pensions decreased \$3.60 million over fiscal 2022.
-(See Note 8). - The Authority did a full GASB 75 valuation report and a GASB 74 roll forward valuation report this year.
-As a result, the net OPEB liability decreased by \$7.79 million in FY 2023 from \$29.39 million to \$21.60 million.
-Deferred Inflows increased by \$6.85 million and deferred outflows decreased by \$1.40 million.
-There was a substantial decrease in OPEB expense this year because there was a significant increase in the discount rate.
-As rates go up, costs go down, all other things being equal.
-(See Note 10).
+The ongoing sewer relinings and manhole rehabilitations have resulted in lower sewer treatment costs and are examples of how investing in the infrastructure saves the Authority money. - The Authority made a funding contribution to its OPEB irrevocable trust increasing its Fiduciary Net Position for FY 2024 by \$.975 million over fiscal year 2023 raising Total Net Position to \$9.95 million. - Overall debt decreased by \$3.0 million from the previous year.
+No new debt was added and one NJIB Loan and one Refunding Bond matured during the fiscal year. - Net pension liability for the fiscal year 2024 decreased by \$.08 million over the fiscal year 2023.
+Deferred outflows related to pensions and deferred inflows related to pensions also decreased by \$.29 million and\$1.13 million over fiscal 2023 respectively.
+(See Note 8). - The Authority did a full GASB 74 valuation report and a GASB 75 roll-forward valuation report this year.
+As a result, the net OPEB liability increased by \$3.37 million in FY 2024 from \$21.60 million to \$24.97 million.
+Deferred Inflows decreased by \$1.32 million and deferred outflows increased by \$1.64 million (See Note 10).